 ANURAG PATEL is founder of Helix Health, a clinical data analytics tool that supports decisions for healthcare providers and payors use their own data to improve patient population health outcomes and lower the cost of care.
 He currently leads primary research in healthcare data analysis and health outcomes.
 His education was in Medicine at UMKC – School of Medicine and Healthcare Administration at KU – School of Medicine and his relevant work history includes work at the KU Medical Center as a clinical assistant professor and director of strategy in information security and COO of a local tech startup.
 He is also a board member at Startland and the KC Social Innovation Center, and enjoys biking and tacos in his free time.

-KERRI VOYLES is director of marketing and communications for Central Exchange, a KC-based women’s leadership community.
-A passion for brand strategy, design and social justice led Kerri to a career in nonprofits.
-She regularly consults and speaks on growing purpose-driven brands.
-She also serves on the Connext: Emerging Nonprofit Leaders board and reads with Lead to Read KC.
+KERRI VOYLES is founder/CEO of Flourish Creative, a brand strategy and design studio.
+Her passion is equipping purpose-driven brands to grow through inclusion, design, and resiliency.
+She enjoys speaking, training, and serving on the Connext: Emerging Nonprofit Leaders board.
 A Nebraska-native, Kerri holds both a bachelor’s and master’s degree in journalism with an emphasis in strategic communication from the University of Missouri School of Journalism.